connxio/docs/docs/Transformation/splitting.md

 # Splitting

-ConnXio (CX) gives customers the ability to split messages into smaller units.
+Connxio (CX) gives customers the ability to split messages into smaller units.
 We do this by running the content through a [Code Component](/Transformation/Code-Components) that defines how the file should be split and then sends the smaller units through the pipeline as new messages.
 This page describes how to utilize the splitting functionality.

 ## Limitations